christianh814/notes/documents/rhev_notes.md

 __Notes__

-A playbook to delete vms would look like this
+A playbook to delete vms would look like this (good thing to note that this also destroys all disks that were attached to the VM at the time)

 ```yaml
 - hosts: all